OpenModelica/OpenModelica/README.Linux.txt

     Qt 4.x.x (http://trolltech.com - >= 4.4.3?
 4.6?)
     libqwt
 OMOptim uses some packages for its optimization algorithms
-    paradisEO (http://paradiseo.gforge.inria.fr/ - tested with 1.3; see the Debian installer for the directory structure or send openmodelica <at> ida.liu.se a listing of the files paradiseo installs to /usr/local/ to have the Makefiles updated)
+    paradisEO (http://paradiseo.gforge.inria.fr/ - tested with 1.3 beta; see the OpenModelica .deb installer for the directory structure or send openmodelica <at> ida.liu.se a listing of the files paradiseo installs to /usr/local/ to have the Makefiles updated).
+Newer versions of ParadisEO do not work.
 Note:
     FreeBSD versions of smlnj/mlton only compile using 32-bit versions of the OS.
+For 64-bit versions, it might be possible to compile OpenModelica using the bootstrapped compiler (then rml-mmc is not needed).
     The rml-mmc package needs some manual changes, too.

 How to compile on Ubuntu Linux (using available binary packages for dependencies)